davidrjonas/blackbox/README.md

   # The URL to test.
 You can use env vars easily.
   url: http://httpbin.org/get?home={{env "HOME" | urlencode }}

+  # Defafults to GET unless data is set, then POST
+  method: GET

+  # Setting data automatically makes the request a POST and sets the
+  # content-type to application/x-www-form-urlencoded if it is not already set.
+  # If you want json, for now you need to set the header.
+  data:
+    content: example=test

   # Add headers
   headers:
     host: publicname.example.org